Foalyy/niobium/README.md

 # Default : "Niobium"
 TITLE = "Niobium"

+# Description displayed at the top of the navigation panel.
+Can contain HTML :
+# be careful not to make editable by a user.
+# Default : (empty)
+DESCRIPTION = ""

 # Instagram handle to link to in the dedicated button at the upper right,
 # leave empty to remove the button.
 # Default : (empty)